sguzik/Year-in-Review/README.md

 over it).

 Once you've done that, open Terminal on your computer and navigate to the correct directory.
-For example, if the project is in a folder called `2017` that is saved to your desktop, type `cd ~/Desktop/2017/data` and then hit enter.
+For example, if the project is in a folder called `2018` that is saved to your desktop, type `cd ~/Desktop/2018/data` and then hit enter.
 You should see the folder name (`data`) displayed at the start of the Terminal line.

 Next, type `python json_creator.py` to run the JSON creator.
 If it works, you will see a number and then a blank Terminal line.
 That number is the total of editorials run last year.
-The file `data2017.json` will be created (or overwritten).
+The file `data.json` will be created (or overwritten) in the `data` directory (the same place you saved `editorials.csv` earlier).

 That file needs to get uploaded to Newsday's project server.
 Someone on the dev team will be able to help you set that up.
 Rename it something logical